View Current

 Section 2 - Application and Scope

-(2) This policy applies to the nomination, approval and conferral of the following honorary titles and awards:
+(2) This Policy applies to the nomination, approval and conferral of the following honorary awards:

 1. Honorary Doctorate;